Ykai-f/wiki_yuekai_fr_BMCU/home.md

 Reddit : [u/Ok_Design6972](https://www.reddit.com/user/Ok_Design6972/)
 By mail : contact@yuekai.fr
 I also recommend asking your question directly in the Reddit forums to get responses from other enthusiasts: https://www.reddit.com/r/BMCU/.

+>Update 4th June :
+>📢 Firmware Update Notice –**A Series** - **01.05.00.00**
+>✅ This update does not affect the functionality of BMCU.
+You can safely update your printer without concerns regarding BMCU compatibility.
+>⚠️ However, this firmware does impact third-party integrations such as Oracle Slicer and Home Assistant.
+{.is-success}

 > Update 5th May